zdravkov/kendo-docs/api/dataviz/diagram.md

 ### toBack

-Sends the specified items to the back, i.e. it's reordering items in the SVG stack to ensure they are underneath the complementary items.
+Sends the specified items to the back, i.e. it's reordering items to ensure they are underneath the complementary items.

 #### Parameters